 Valtropin Side Effects Center

 Medical Editor: John P. Cunha, DO, FACOEP

 Valtropin (somatropin rDNA origin for injection) is a form of a hormone used in patients who have growth failure due to inadequate secretion of endogenous growth hormone, and for the treatment of growth failure associated with Turner syndrome in patients who have open growth plates (epiphyses).
-It is also used in adults for replacement of endogenous growth hormone.
-Common side effects include headache, fever, cough, respiratory tract infection, diarrhea, vomiting, and sore throat.
+Valtropin is also used in adults for replacement of endogenous growth hormone.
+Common side effects of Valtropin include:

 The Valtropin dosage and administration schedule is individualized for each patient.
 Valtropin may interact with corticosteroids, sex steroids, anticonvulsants, cyclosporine, oral estrogen replacement, insulin or oral diabetes medications.
 Tell your doctor all medications and supplements you use.
 Tell your doctor if you are pregnant or plan to become pregnant before using Valtropin.
 It is unknown if this drug passes into breast milk.
 Consult your doctor before breastfeeding.

 Our Valtropin (somatropin rDNA origin for injection) Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.